Keir House: History

 The Keir estate was acquired by the Stirling family in 1448, and a house was built on it in the 16th century.
 The Stirlings supported the Jacobites during the 18th-century rebellions, and the estate was forfeited.
 However, they continued to live at Keir, and built the present house in around 1760.
 Income from those enslaved on the family's estates in Jamaica funded agricultural improvements and landscaping of the grounds.

 The gardens were created in the 19th century as a miniature version of the Great Garden of Alloa 20km to the south-east.

 Additions were made to the house, including the south-west wing to designs by David Hamilton, completed in 1831.
 In 1847 Sir William Stirling Maxwell inherited the estate, and began a remodelling of the house and grounds.
 Architects Alfred Jenoure and William Stirling II worked on the house, while formal gardens were laid out by James Niven.
 A chapel was added in 1912, designed by Rowand Anderson and Paul, and with interior mosaic decoration by Boris Anrep.
-Sir William's grandson David Stirling, founder of the Special Air Service, was born at Keir in 1915.
+Sir William's grandson, Sir David Stirling, founder of the Special Air Service (SAS), was born at Keir in 1915.

-In 1975 the house, together with 15000 acre, was sold by the Stirling family for £2 million to Mahdi Al Tajir, a businessman from the United Arab Emirates.
+In 1975 the house, together with 15000 acre, was sold by Bill Stirling of Keir for £2 million to Mahdi Al Tajir, a businessman from the United Arab Emirates.